This competition closed on Friday, December 1st at 9:00 AM ET.

 - Being the applicant’s supervisor or trainee,

-- Collaborating, publishing or sharing funding with the applicant
+- Collaborating, publishing or sharing funding with the applicant or proposed supervisor.

 Referees must be able to provide relevant evidence, perspectives and insight to support the review of the application.
 The assessments contribute to a major part of the evaluation of the application and its potential success.
 It is the applicant’s responsibility to provide the referees with the information they require in order to complete an informed and strong assessment.